-The following drop-in workshop is offered virtually in Spring 2022:
+The following drop-in workshop is offered virtually in Fall 2022:

 Are you looking to develop fulfilling relationships with others in your life?
 Are you struggling to communicate effectively or stay true to yourself while in a relationship, or coping with the end of a relationship?
 Are you navigating conflicts with romantic partners, friends, family, and/or coworkers?
 This workshop series includes three rotating weekly topics, including relationship values, healthy communication, and boundaries, designed to teach you skills to build and maintain healthy, meaningful, and effective relationships.

-The following open session workshops (registration required) are being offered virtually in Spring 2022 (see bottom of page at https://caps.charlotte.edu/overview for session dates and to access registration links):
+The following open session workshops (registration required) are being offered during Fall 2022 (see bottom of page at https://caps.charlotte.edu/overview for session dates and to access registration links):